LT-Intro-To-AI-SY2425/a6-creating-predictive-models-segraff/part4-classification/a6_part4_writeup.md

 3. Looking at the predicted and actual results, how did the model do?
 Was there a pattern to the inputs that the model was incorrect about?

+The model was overall accurate.
+I noticed that most of the errors were from the middle age range.

 4. Would a 34 year old Female who makes 56000 a year buy an SUV according to the model?
 Remember to scale the data before running it through the model.

+According to the model, she would not buy an SUV.